trevor050/QuickerQuizlet/README.md

 If you have a list of words you need to translate into a quizlet document this allows you to create it instanly.
 Run main.py with googletrans installed In the terminal and then paste your quizlet code.
 On a newline type --stop to stop.

 ## Importing to Quizlet
 When creating a new set you should see a "+ Import from Word, Excel, Google Docs, etc." near the top.
 Click it, then select comma, and makesure new line is selected.
 Then paste the output from the python script and click import.
-Your all done with no hassle!
+You're all done with no hassle!

 ## Other Features
 - No Parentheses: Toggleable.
 Enabled (Defualt): Desear (+ infinitive), To wish.
 Disabled: Desear (+infinitive), To wish (+infinitive)